 Constitutional and Statutory Framework for Emergency Powers

-The administration’s recent exercise of emergency powers has brought presidential emergency powers to the forefront of national attention.
+While this administration’s exercise of emergency powers has brought the issue to the forefront of national attention, President Trump is not the first chief executive to turn to this authority as a national security tool.
 This panel will address the historical emergency powers framework, including the constitutional origins of emergency powers, their intended scope, and practical limitations.
 Panelists will also discuss the role of statutory authorities, such as the Posse Comitatus Act, the National Emergencies Act, and the International Emergency Economic Powers Act, in resolving challenges during times of national crisis.

 In February 2019, President Trump declared a national emergency at the southern border, redirecting congressionally-approved funding towards the construction of a border wall.
 This declaration prompted a confrontation over the constitutional separation of powers.
 Though Congress passed a disapproval resolution rejecting the national emergency declaration, the House was not able to garner enough votes to override the administration’s first veto.
 In August 2019, the president flexed his emergency powers once again, threatening to invoke IEEPA to counter mounting economic pressure from China.
 This panel will invite speakers to discuss the use of emergency powers to fulfill foreign policy objectives, the role of congressional oversight under the National Emergencies Act and the International Emergency Economic Powers Act, and the legal challenges to the president’s exercise of emergency powers.